Table of Contents

 A slight musty smell may not be guaranteed indication of water damage, but if you already had worries, unusual smells could be the final nail in the coffin.
 As with anything, use your common sense to determine what could be causing a smell.

 Step 4: Check for rust.
-When water contacts metal, it causes rust, so the presence of rust in odd places means that water damage is probably.
+When water contacts metal, it causes rust, so the presence of rust in odd places means that water damage is probable.

 Anywhere the car has extensive rust is a strong indication of water damage inside the vehicle.
 You can check under the carpet of the vehicle if possible or in the trunk as well.